BettercareHealth/bettercare/nc/nc-6.md

 ### 6-h Common sites for giving an intravenous infusion

 1. A *scalp vein* is often used especially if the infusion is to be given via a scalp vein set.
 The advantage of this site is that the needle or cannula can be easily and firmly secured.
 The disadvantage is that an area of scalp has to be shaved.
 It may take months before the hair fully regrows.
 2. A vein over the back of the *hand* or the top of the *foot*.
 Either a scalp vein set or a cannula can be used, but the advantage of a cannula is that it does not have to be changed as frequently as a scalp vein set.
-A splint may be needed to keep the hand or foot still.
+A&nbsp;splint may be needed to keep the hand or foot still.

 Sites such as the forearm or the front of the elbow can also be used.
 The femoral vein, jugular vein and fontanelles must *not* be used.